kobare/techietuts2022/_posts/ruby/2022-03-13-refactoring-ruby-code-example-1.markdown

 {% endhighlight %}

 Notice that the DateRange class is a simple class which doesn't even have a single behaviour at this stage of refactoring.
-But it is still useful because it allowed us to make the data clamp explicit and also reduced parameter coupling (coupling the degree to which two components rely on each other.
+But it is still useful because it allowed us to make the data clamp explicit and also reduced parameter coupling (coupling is the degree to which two components rely on each other.
 The lower the coupling the easier it is to make changes without breaking the functionality of other components).
 So don't be reluctant to extract classes as long as something is improved.

 <br>